1. Policy, scope and objectives

 Calm may adopt approved model contract clauses for the transfer of data outside of the EU.
 If Calm adopts the model contract clauses approved by the Data Protection Authority there is an automatic recognition of adequacy.

-In the absence of an adequacy decision, including binding corporate rules, a transfer of personal data to a third country, or an international organization,
+In the absence of an adequacy decision, including binding corporate rules, a transfer of personal data to a third country, or an international organisation,

 shall take place only on one of the following conditions: